ChristopherRC/www.ccadb.org/cas/incident-reporting.md

 7. **Share Iterative Updates**:
    - Provide an initial response, followed by regular updates as new information becomes available or as fixes are deployed.
    - Close the loop with a final summary once the issue is fully resolved, detailing the lessons learned and future prevention strategies.

+8. **Respect External Reporter Privacy**:
+   - If notified of an incident by an external, third-party reporter, please respect their privacy by *only* disclosing their name if affirmativley approved to do so (i.e., use "We received a report from a community member" instead of explicitly naming individuals).

 ###  Incident Reporting: Bad Practices